Slothkrew/slothkrew.com/_posts/2015-02-18-desicions-on-design.md

 So generally speaking it's widely supported with the more popular clients

 What are the downsides of switching to hashed passwords?
-The aforementioned article goes into detail about that: <blockquote> Once hashed, there is no way to go back to plain storage without resetting all users' passwords.</blockquote>
+The aforementioned article goes into detail about that:

+* Once hashed, there is no way to go back to plain storage without resetting all users' passwords.

 I see no point in going back to plaintext storage.
 After all, there are only reasons to switch away **to** hashed passwords, not back **from** hashed passwords.
 But in case we, for some reason, would want to go back, then that's an inconvenience we would have to live with.

-<blockquote> There is currently no standard way to migrate hashed passwords
-between different XMPP server software.
-This is being worked on.</blockquote>
+* There is currently no standard way to migrate hashed passwords between different XMPP server software.
+This is being worked on.

 Pretty much the same as above applies.
 Prosody successfully fills our needs, thus there is no need to switch to something else.
 But, again as above, if we actually wanted to switch then we would have to live with that.

-<blockquote> For clients that do not support the new SCRAM-SHA-1 mechanism
-(most at the time of writing), authentication will be slower.</blockquote>
+* For clients that do not support the new SCRAM-SHA-1 mechanism (most at the time of writing), authentication will be slower.

 I looked at the state of SCRAM-SHA-1-support above, and the situation has apparently improved drastically over the last years.
 So this problem will mostly not be one.

-<blockquote> DIGEST-MD5 is not compatible with hashed password storage, and
-will not work, and older clients might complain about that.</blockquote>
+* DIGEST-MD5 is not compatible with hashed password storage, and will not work, and older clients might complain about that.

 So be it.
 The term 'older clients' here means 'clients that have not been updated in at least three years'.
 And that brings a whole set of problems by itself.

-<blockquote>Clients that do not yet support SCRAM-SHA-1 will only be able to use the PLAIN mechanism to authenticate, which is insecure if used without TLS (and completely trusted certificates).</blockquote>
+* Clients that do not yet support SCRAM-SHA-1 will only be able to use the PLAIN mechanism to authenticate, which is insecure if used without TLS (and completely trusted certificates).

-The PLAIN mechanism doesn't work with hashed passwords.
-So clients that do not support
+And since there is nothing PLAIN left those clients will simply fail.
+But again, this would only hit really old clients who should not be used anymore anyway.

+I am not an expert on the subject of cryptography and I don't have overwhelming experience with running an XMPP-server for more than myself and some friends so only time will show if the things I stated are really as true as I - and other people - say they are.